Flotapponnier/Cronjob_mobula/README.md

 # Mobula - Encrypted Snapshot System

-A secure, automated snapshot system that creates encrypted backups and optionally uploads them to Google Cloud Storage.
+A secure, automated snapshot system that creates encrypted backups and optionally uploads them to OVH S3 Object Storage.
 The system uses Shamir's Secret Sharing for key management, ensuring that no single point of failure can compromise your encrypted data.

 ## Quick Start